josh-mchugh/rediscovering-javascript/chapter-6/README.md

 ## nested.js
 Template literals can have nested template literals.
 If a nested template literal is hard to read the break the nested template literal into a seperate regular function or an arrow function.

+## multiline.js
+Template literals may be single or multiline.
+Multiline template literals preserve indentations and line breaks.